-The introduction of these particles with a diameter of 60 microns in terms of position and velocity is one of the main difficulty in such a two-phase flow configuration.
-First, the methodology differs depending on the code used.
-Second, the injection planes are different for all codes, as shown in Fig. 16.
+In all cases, the injected particles have a diameter of 60 $\mu m$ , as justified in Section 2.3.
+The introduction of these particles in terms of position and velocity is one of the main difficulty in such a two-phase flow configuration.
+First, the methodology differs depending on the solver used.
+Second, the injection planes are different for all solvers, as shown in Fig. 16.
 Thus, the impact of the particle injection method on the results can be evaluated.
-In AVBP-EE, both the particle number density profile and the mean velocity profile are imposed at the inner pipe inlet ($z = -100 \ mm$) and correspond to the ones measured experimentally at $z = 3 \ mm$.
+In AVBP-EE, both the particle number density profile and the mean velocity profile are imposed at the inner pipe inlet (z=-100~mm) and correspond to the ones measured experimentally at z=3~mm.
 No turbulent fluctuations are introduced.
-In AVBP-EL and in CDP, the injection planes are located at $z = -3 \ mm$ and $z = -95 \ mm$ respectively.
-The injection speed profile is also the experimental one measured at $z = 3 \ mm$ but the mass loading is homogeneous over the injection section.
-Furthermore in AVBP-EL and in CDP, a white noise (amplitude of the order of 10 % of the mean velocity) is added to the particle mean velocity profiles to match experimental measurements at $z = 3 \ mm$.
+In AVBP-EL and in CDP, the injection planes are located at z=-3~mm and z=-95~mm respectively.
+The injection speed profile is also the experimental one measured at z=3~mm but the mass loading is homogeneous over the injection section.
+Furthermore in AVBP-EL and in CDP, a white noise (amplitude of the order of 10 % of the mean velocity) is added to the particle mean velocity profiles to match experimental measurements at z=3~mm.

 These differences in particle injection are summarised in Table 7.
 Although they must be taken into account when comparing the three solvers AVBP-EL, AVBP-EE and CDP, the comparison of the Lagrangian solvers on the one hand, and the EL and mesoscopic EE approaches on the other hand is still relevant.
 The three LES performed with the three different solvers are also detailed in Table 7.
-The case cdp_EL_hex uses the same gaseous parameters as the case cdp_hex whereas the two cases $avbp_EL_hex$ and $avbp_EL_hex$ are based on the case $avbp_hex_ttgc$ (see Table 6).
+The case $cdp\EL\hex$ uses the same gaseous parameters as the case $cdp\hex$ whereas the two cases $avbp\EL\hex$ and $avbp\EE\hex$ are based on the case $avbp\hex\ttgc\rfg$ (see Table 6).
 Due to the implicit formulation of CDP, the total averaging time affordable with CDP is once again larger than with AVBP.